|

 longer be "two-stepped", but truly a majority-rule.
 Of course,

-for all practical purposes, this must go hand in hand with some kind of
+today, for all practical purposes, this must still go hand in hand with some kind of

 Representational democracy is a political system in which the supreme

-power lies in a body of citizens who can elect people to represent them.
+power lies in citizens who can elect people to represent them.

 This flaw cannot be eliminated if (a) the masses are kept ignorant (hence